Barabasi-Lab/crypto-art/README.md

 # Crypto Art Data

 `read_data.py` file contains the script to load and process the NFT data.
+`query_FND_graph.ipynb` file contains the script to extract the latest data version from Foundation.

 Usage :
 ```